vlandham/captain_z/out/captain_z.md

 None of the pirates had thought of that as a possibility.

 "But Captain.
 It still be locked," Golden George said.
-He was most likely right, but no one would steal a chest without an idea about how to open it.
+He was most likely right, but no one would steal a chest without an idea of how to open it.
 Captain Spears knew that much.

 "Blast that Zephyr," Spears sputtered.
 "Let's get to rowing.
 We'll track her down on the island."